lasellers/csv-uploader/README.md

 ### 2. Startup with Docker

 `sudo docker-compose up` to start docker db.
-Laravel API will be stood up at localhost:8000 with migrations/seeds run.
+Laravel API will be stood up at localhost:8000.
 React will be stood up localhost:80 as a production build.

+Then run:
+`sudo docker exec -it csvuploader_api bash -c "composer run reseed"`

 ## Frontend